 Explore historic St. Elmo, with a great little collection of unique shops, restaurants, and attractions - all within a few blocks of the Incline.

-Some of the things you’ll find are brewery tours, hand-blown glass, homemade candlemaking, local artisan galleries, indoor climbing wall, fresh-made burritos, outdoor local dining, hand-dipped ice cream or relax with a massage.
+Some of the things you’ll find are microbrewery tours, fresh flowers, homemade candlemaking, unique coffee, indoor climbing wall, fresh-made burritos, outdoor local dining, hand-dipped ice cream, nostalgic clothing or relax with a massage.

 Take a ride on one of the steepest passenger railways in the world - Lookout Mountain’s Incline Railway.